-You must do your part of ensuring that your behaviour does not violate this policy and by fostering a work environment that is based on respect and is free of harassment.
+(a) You must do your part of ensuring that your behaviour does not violate this policy and by fostering a work environment that is based on respect and is free of harassment.

-You are also required to report to your supervisor or the Workplace Respect Committee, the existence of any workplace violence or threat of workplace violence.
+(b) You are also required to report to your supervisor or the Chief Administrative Officer the existence of any workplace violence or threat of workplace violence.